Skip to content

 ...

-With identity mapping, the CPU will conduct page table translations in a pretty useless way.
-Still, if we make mistakes in the identity mapping code, there could be memory exceptions after page table translation starts to take effect.
-In particular, page table translation starts to take effect in egos-2000 after the mret in grass/init.c.
+With identity map, the CPU will conduct page table translations in a pretty useless way.
+Still, if we make mistakes in the identity map code, there could be memory exceptions after page table translation starts to take effect.
+In particular, page table translation starts to take effect in egos-2000 after this mret in grass/init.c.

 c